First Cohomology with Trivial Coefficients of All Unitary Easy Quantum Group Duals: Introduction

 \subsection{Structure of the article}

-Excluding the introduction, the article is divided into five sections. \begin{enumerate}[label=$\square$] \item Section~\ref{section:quantum-groups} recalls the definitions of compact quantum groups and the quantum group cohomology with trivial coefficients of their discrete duals. \item Following that, Section~\ref{section:easy} provides particular examples of compact quantum groups by presenting the definitions of categories of two-colored partitions and unitary easy quantum groups. \item For the convenience of the reader, the definition of the first Hochschild cohomology and important results about it are stated and proved in Section~\ref{section:hochschild}.
-The section also contains a characterization of the first Hochschuld cohomology of universal algebras. \item Section~\ref{section:dimensions} defines the vector spaces of matrices appearing in the main result and computes their dimensions. \item The proof of the main theorem is contained in Section~\ref{section:main-one}.
-Starting from the characterization of the first cohomology of a universal algebra from Section~\ref{section:hochschild} the first quantum group cohomology as defined in Section~\ref{section:quantum-groups} is computed of the discrete duals of the quantum groups defined in Section~\ref{section:easy}. \end{enumerate}
+Excluding the introduction, the article is divided into five sections. \begin{enumerate}[label=$\square$]\itemsep=0pt \item Section~\ref{section:quantum-groups} recalls the definitions of compact quantum groups and the quantum group cohomology with trivial coefficients of their discrete duals. \item Following that, Section~\ref{section:easy} provides particular examples of compact quantum groups by presenting the definitions of categories of two-co\-lo\-red partitions and unitary easy quantum groups. \item For the convenience of the reader, the definition of the first Hochschild cohomology and important results about it are recalled in Section~\ref{section:hochschild}. \item Section~\ref{section:dimensions} defines the vector spaces of matrices appearing in the main result and computes their dimensions. \item The proof of the main theorem is contained in Section~\ref{section:main-one}.
+Starting from a characterization of the first cohomology of a universal algebra recalled in Section~\ref{section:hochschild} the first quantum group cohomology as defined in Section~\ref{section:quantum-groups} is computed of the discrete duals of the quantum groups defined in Section~\ref{section:easy}. \end{enumerate}